xanak/Guessing_game/README.md

 # <font color="orange">Hello, welcome to the Guessing game!</font>

-In this game you would be able to:
+## In this game you would be able to:

 - Guess the number of archives in the current directory
 - The makefile would be able to generate 1-50 random number of files so, you  have to guess this number.

+## Another information:

+-The date and time at which make was run: January 2022

+-Number of lines of code contained in guessinggame.sh: 34

-Here is the code of my little program:
+## Here is the code of my little program:

 ```
 #!/bin/bash